 Good that you have finally noticed the unsightly white spots on your teeth.
 All of us crave for tooth whitening, yet too white a spot on a tooth can be disturbing.
-Usually white spots on teeth are cosmetic issue but sometimes, they can lead to tooth decay too and thus it becomes essential to remove white spots on teeth.
+Usually, white spots on teeth are a cosmetic issue but sometimes, they can lead to tooth decay too and thus it becomes essential to remove white spots on teeth.
 These unnaturally bright spots on teeth may or may not indicate decay of your teeth depending upon the underlying cause.
 Therefore, before you get to know how to get rid of white spots on teeth, you must know what causes them.

 What are White Spots on Teeth?

-White spots on teeth are indication of loss of mineral content from the surface of your teeth that you know as enamel.
+White spots on teeth are an indication of loss of mineral content from the surface of your teeth that you know as enamel.
 This is technically known as hypocalcification.
 Your dentist will call these white spots by the name of hypoplasia.
 In fact, white spot on teeth can be the first sign of tooth decay.
 So, when the enamel of your tooth shows opaque color in a spot, it may be a sign that the cavity is starting to form at that place.
 At this point, you should consult your dentist to know the cause of white spots on your teeth.